-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring jugs and spoons; crush garlic; use a citrus squeezer; season to taste.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring jugs and spoons; crush garlic; use a citrus squeezer; use a colander/sieve; use a kettle/blender/toaster (with adult supervision); season to taste.

-Kettle, toaster, medium bowl, sieve, blender, measuring spoons, weighing scales, citrus squeezer.
+Kettle, toaster, medium bowl, colander/sieve, blender, measuring spoons, weighing scales, citrus squeezer, garlic crusher.

 Ingredients (serves 4):